-- Either party can terminate a contact at any time. - Contracts must be in place prior to the start of a student practicum experience and must be effective through the end of the practicum experience. - Contracts do not guarantee that an organization will accept students for practicum placements. - Contracts may have additional requirements beyond the normal basic requirements for placement: For example, an organization may require background checks for prospective students.
+- Either party can terminate a contract at any time. - Contracts must be in place prior to the start of a student practicum experience and must be effective through the end of the practicum experience. - Contracts do not guarantee that an organization will accept students for practicum placements. - Sites may have additional requirements beyond those in the basic contract for placement: for example, an organization may require background checks prior to placement.

-With the preceding considerations in mind, it is imperative that students be proactive in the practicum process.
+With the preceding considerations in mind, it is imperative that students be proactive:

-- Students should seek to identify prospective host organizations at least a semester in advance of their desired practicum academic term. - Students should review the list of current valid contracted organizations available on the School of Public Health web site. - Students should determine if any organizations listed with valid contracts are viable options for the student's learning goals.
-Remember, the list is under review and revision and should be consulted frequently.
-Students can

-- contact the Field Practicum Coordinator (Annette Clemens, ajc@uic.edu, 312-355-4272) to inquire about an organization's contract status. - If a student seeks to have a field practicum experience with an organization that is not listed as a contracted partner of the school, contact the Field Practicum Coordinator to initiate the contract process. - Students should explore the list of current valid contracts for potential backup opportunities.
+- Students should identify prospective host organizations at least a semester in advance of the academic term in which they plan to do their practicum. - Students should review the list of current valid contracted organizations available on the School of Public Health web site. - Students should determine if any organizations with valid contracts are viable options for their learning goals.
+(The list of sites should be consulted frequently as it is revised regularly.).
+Students may contact the Field Practicum Coordinator (Annette Clemens, ajc@uic.edu, 312-355-4272) to inquire about an organization's contract status. - If a student desires a field practicum experience with an organization that does not currently have a valid contract with the School, the student should contact the Field Practicum Coordinator to initiate the contract process. - Students should explore the list of current valid contracts for potential backup opportunities.